 Master of Fine Arts - Theatre; Concentration in Performance

-The MFA performance program admits a new class of 10-12 actors every three years.
-The program is a comprehensive, inter-disciplinary professional actor training program designed to prepare the actor for the challenges of contemporary, classical, new works, and musical theater performance.*
+The MFA Performance Program admits a new class of 10 actors every three years.
+The program is a comprehensive, inter-disciplinary professional actor training program, designed to prepare the actor for a variety of styles and genres of performance work including: contemporary and modern realism, Shakespeare and other classical material, and acting for the camera.*

-*The MFA performance program will be accepting its next class in fall of 2016.
+*The next MFA Performance group will begin in fall semester of 2016.

 In the first year of the program, students receive foundation training in action, subtext, environment, sense memory, emotional preparation, ensemble building, characterization, language, and script analysis.

 Each semester the student trains in a different specialized acting style.
-Style training classes include Shakespeare, comedy of manners, modernism, american classics, contemporary realism, musical theatre, audition technique, acting for the camera, and new works.
-Each style unit has a scene study and a technique component taught concurrently.
+Style training classes include Shakespeare, comedy of manners, modern drama, American classics, contemporary realism, and audition technique.
+Extensive acting for the camera training is offered in the second and third years.

-Integrated voice and movement technique, speech for the stage, dance technique, strength-based movement work, and private singing lessons are also required in each semester.
+Integrated voice and movement technique, speech for the stage, dance technique, and strength-based movement work are also required in each semester.

-MFA candidates from all disciplines enroll in a team-taught two-credit graduate seminar course each semester, which explores essential elements of theater literature, history, and criticism in a collaborative setting.
+MFA Performance Candidates enroll in a 3-credit graduate seminar course in spring semester of the first two years, which explores essential elements of theater literature, history, and criticism in a collaborative setting.

 Additionally, actors in the program participate in productions with the Nevada Conservatory Theatre, Las Vegas' premiere regional theater company, working alongside experienced professional actors, directors, designers, and faculty guest artists.

 - The MFA performance student will learn Stanislavsky based acting technique.
 The student will be able to analyze, stage, and perform in scenes selected from the modern American theatre movement of the 20th century.